bdmcewen/test-site/README.md

     - Learn by doing
 * What needs to be done, and in what order, to reach my goals?
     - follow along with tutotials at https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction
-    - read all suggested links.
+    - rea33d all suggested links.

+## project decisions
+* What text editor will be used?
+    * VSCode

+* What file transfer software will be used?
+    * git/github

+* What browser will be used for primary testing?
+    * Google Chrome